Wellness

 What Is Analysis Paralysis?

 Analysis paralysis is essentially a form of overthinking, but instead of simply weighing pros and cons you get stuck and end up doing nothing.
-Also called choice paralysis, it can impact your ability to make big decisions, like where to move, which job to take, or which car to buy, but it can also occur during small, everyday decision-making, like when you need to figure out what’s for dinner.
+Also called choice paralysis, it can impact your ability to make big decisions, like where to move, which job to take, or which car to buy, but it can also occur during small, everyday decision-making, like when you’re figuring out what to eat or which chore to do first.

 “It happens when our brains are overwhelmed and stressed,” says Anindita Bhaumik, LISCW, MSW, CCTP, the clinical director at Boston Evening Therapy Associates.
 “Whether from anxiety around a big life decision or due to the build-up of all the little choices we have to make every day, analysis paralysis can prevent us from assessing a choice or situation and moving forward.”